Coalition for the Empowerment of Women and Girls

 Coalition for the Empowerment of Women and Girls (CEWAG) is a Malawian non-governmental organisation that promotes women rights through advocacy, capacity building, awareness raising, research and coalition building.
 The organisation's headquarters is in Lilongwe.

 History and legal status

-CEWAG was registered in February 2017 with Malawi's NGO regulatory bodies, including the Council for Non-Governmental Organisations (CONGOMA) and the NGO Regulatory Authority (NGORA).
+CEWAG was formed in 2016 and registered in February 2017 with Malawi's NGO regulatory bodies, including the Council for Non-Governmental Organisations (CONGOMA) and the NGO Regulatory Authority (NGORA).
 CEWAG was established to coordinate civil-society efforts to empower girls and women, prevent gender-based violence (GBV), and support survivors of abuse through skills training and advocacy.